Laboratory equipment – Methods and applications

 Detection Applications

-LC-MS / MS With electrospray ionization (ESI) and atmospheric pressure chemical ionization (APCI), e.g. for the identification and quantification of unknown compounds, investigation of the metabolism of pharmaceuticals, the structural elucidation of compounds, sequencing of peptides
+LC-QTOF/MS Using electrospray ionization (ESI) and atmospheric pressure chemical ionization (APCI), e.g., for the identification and quantification of unknown compounds, the analysis of substances such as PFAS, pharmaceutical active ingredients, hormones, and pesticides, structural elucidation of compounds, and non-target analyses

 Refraction index detector (RI) Universal application, e.g. for monosaccharides, disaccharides, organic acids